The Lost Skeleton of Cadavra: Plot

-In 1961, scientist Dr. Paul Armstrong (Larry Blamire) and his wife Betty (Fay Masterson) drive into the mountains.
+In 1961, scientist Dr. Paul Armstrong and his wife Betty drive into the mountains.
 Dr. Armstrong is searching for a meteorite that has fallen in the nearby woods, suspected to contain the rare element atmosphereum.
-Another scientist in the area, Dr. Roger Fleming (Brian Howe) questions Ranger Brad (Dan Conroy) about Cadavra Cave, a site rumored to contain a "Lost Skeleton".
+Another scientist in the area, Dr. Roger Fleming questions Ranger Brad about Cadavra Cave, a site rumored to contain a "Lost Skeleton".

 That evening, both the Armstrongs and Dr. Fleming observe another falling meteor.
-A short time later a farmer (Robert Deveau), encountered by the Armstrongs on their way to the cabin, is mutilated by a mysterious beast.
+A short time later a farmer, encountered by the Armstrongs on their way to the cabin, is mutilated by a mysterious beast.
 The second meteorite is actually a spaceship carrying two aliens.
-Kro-Bar (Andrew Parks) and Lattis (Susan McConnell) are from the planet Marva and are now stranded on Earth, in need of the element atmosphereum to repair their powerless ship.
-The ship's pet mutant (Darren Reed) escapes from its cage while they are distracted.
+Kro-Bar and Lattis are from the planet Marva and are now stranded on Earth, in need of the element atmosphereum to repair their powerless ship.
+The ship's pet mutant escapes from its cage while they are distracted.

 The next day, Dr. Roger Fleming finds Cadavra Cave and locates the Lost Skeleton.
 The Skeleton commands Fleming to bring atmosphereum to resurrect him.
 Meanwhile, Dr. Armstrong and Betty venture into the woods, discovering the meteorite just outside Cadavra Cave.
 Dr. Fleming overhears them and plots to steal the meteorite from the pair.
 Kro-Bar and Lattis also journey into the woods, locating the cabin with the meteorite.
 Using a device called the "transmutatron," they disguise themselves as "Earth people" and clumsily manage to talk their way into the cabin, having been mistaken for the property owners.
 Not long after they arrive, Dr. Fleming discovers the aliens' transmutatron, left outside the cabin since it would ruin their disguise.
 He uses it to create an ally for himself, the alluring Animala (Jennifer Blaire), created from four different animals.
 After briefly teaching Animala the basics of human interaction, he leads her to the cabin and convinces the Armstrongs to invite him inside.